braydonwang/braydonwang/README.md

 ## 🤖 Machine Learning

-- My curiosity for ML began when I attended a bootcamp hosted by Google Developer Group, which introduced me to the world of NLP
+- My curiosity for ML began when I attended a bootcamp hosted by Google, which introduced me to the world of NLP
-- Now, my hopes in pursuing an AI specialization is to learn more about the limitless capabilities of AI/ML and apply them to my work
+- My hopes in pursuing an AI specialization is to learn more about the limitless capabilities of AI/ML and apply them to my work

 <details>
   <summary> <i>Search through my relevant experiences in ML 👾</i> </summary>